 Alpha Glucosidase (AL-fa gloo-KOS-ih-dayss in-HIB-iters) slow the absorption of the starches you eat.
-Names of glucose made by your liver.
-Name is are PRECOSE or acarbose and GLYSET or miglitol.
+Names are PRECOSE or acarbose and GLYSET or miglitol.
 Treat lows only with glucose.
-Will not create low sugars RIOMET.
-Take with food to decrease nausea when when used alone.
+Will not create low sugars when used alone.